 The SAT, on the other hand, is big on giving questions that involve some reading comprehension and data analysis.

 In essence, the ACT is a bit more straightforward, while the SAT takes a little more thinking outside of the box.
-For instance, the ACT often features more questions on broad topics such as geometry and trigonometry, while the SAT tends to highlight word problems, testing your skills in applying knowledge to a real-life situation.
+For instance, the ACT often features more questions on broad topics such as geometry and trigonometry, while the SAT tends to highlight word problems, testing your skills in applying knowledge to real-life situations.

 The one considerable difference between the reading sections on the ACT vs. SAT is that the ACT generally requires you to read or at least skim the entire passage.
 On the contrary, for the SAT reading section, you can usually succeed by simply reading the questions and finding the answers in the passage.
 This means that if you’re worried about time pressure, you might do better with the SAT.

 The ACT reading questions don’t follow any type of order, while the SAT reading questions are usually chronologically arranged regarding what occurs in the passage.